Effective Email Marketing Strategies and Tips for Successful Campaigns

 Write click-worthy subject lines

-The subject line is a sort of headline in the case of emails.
-It performs the same function as a headline: mainly attracts attention and tells what the whole thing is about.
-So you can apply the headlines rules to emails’ subject lines.
+The subject line is a sort of headline, only for emails.
+It has the same function as a headline: it attracts the readers’ attention and tells what the whole thing is about.
+So you can apply the headline creation principles to your emails’ subject lines.
 For example, the 4U headlines technique states that four elements should be present in the title: uniqueness, usefulness, ultra-specificity and urgency.

 Still, in emails, the context is slightly different because they imply a more personalized level of relationship with the reader.
 Read more about subject lines and tips on how to write good email subject lines that get opened.

 Sometimes small changes can be a decisive factor that affect the email marketing performance.
-A/B tests are a powerful tool that helps you use solid data to tailor your campaigns to your audience’s preferences.
-Not sure which layout to use to make an informed decision?
-Conduct an A/B test.
+A/B testing aka split testing is a powerful tool that helps you use solid data to tailor your campaigns to your audience’s preferences.
+Not sure which layout to use or which CTA will work best for a particular audience segment?
+Conduct an A/B test and find out.

 Automate email campaigns when possible

-Automation is one of the most popular reasons to use email service providers.
-Automation helps email marketers delegate routine tasks and free their time for other activities.
-You can set up transactional and triggered mailings in response to certain events like order placement or newsletter subscription.
+Email automation is one of the most popular reasons to use email service providers because it helps email marketers delegate routine tasks and free their time for other activities.
+For example, you can set up transactional and triggered mailings in response to certain events like order placement or newsletter subscription.

 Include clear calls to action

-Calls to action help users to purchase, download, subscribe, sign up.
-Your mailings’ CTR largely depends on how convincing and clear your CTAs are.
+Calls to action help users to purchase, download, subscribe, sign up, and perform other target actions Your mailings’ CTR largely depends on how convincing and clear your CTAs are.
 There are several ways you can create effective CTAs:

 • Make the call clear.
 Tell users what they will get and be as specific as possible.